 Reverse cycle air conditioners

 Some air conditioners offer reverse cycles meaning they also function as heaters.
-Before you jump at this exciting prospect, however, always be sure to check the coefficient of performance of air conditioning units before you buy.
+Before you jump at this exciting prospect, always be sure to check the coefficient of performance of air conditioning units before you buy.

 Caring for your portable air conditioner